HaxeFoundation/HaxeManual/md/manual/target-javascript-getting-started.md

 }
 ```

-To compile, either run this from the command line:
+To compile, either run the following from the command line:

 ```haxe
 haxe -js main-javascript.js -main Main -D js-flatten -dce full
 ```

-.. or create and run (double-click) a file called `compile.hxml`.
+Another possibility is to create and run (double-click) a file called `compile.hxml`.
 In this example the hxml-file should be in the same directory as the example class.

 ```haxe
 -js main-javascript.js